Recording Prep Checklist

 I'm sure you've all heard someone say at some point in your life that preparation is the key to success.
 Well, it certainly isn't any different in the studio.
 Preparation is absolutely crucial!

-In this article I'm going to discuss some important considerations that should be in place prior to coming into the studio to record.
+In this article, I will discuss some important considerations that should be in place prior to coming into the studio to record.
 This will help the session go smoothly and efficiently and reduce those little annoying things that get in the way of actually getting your music recorded.
 If you're an artist looking to maximise your time and creativity in the studio, then please feel free to use this as your own Recording Prep Checklist for when you next head into the studio.

 So let's get straight into it.
 To start with, here is the checklist that we will discuss, detailing some of the key items to prepare and have in place prior to entering the studio to record.